geopm/geopm/service/README.rst

 communication over gRPC.
 The server container host mounts ``/dev/cpu``, which provides access to the ``/dev/cpu/*/msr`` device drivers.
 Also note that both containers share their PID namespace.
-This is required to enable the GEOPM Service to track process lifetime and group membership.
+This is required to enable the GEOPM Service to track client process lifetime and Unix group membership.
 The client container is started without privilege, and mounts the ``/run/geopm-service`` directory which is shared with the server container.
-This enables faster interprocess communication with the service than is available via gRPC.
+The interprocess communication files used by the service are located in this directory.
+These files include the gRPC Unix Domain Socket (UDS) files, and also the files for the GEOPM Service batch interfaces: the FIFO command files, and the interprocess shared memory files.
+The batch interface enables faster communication than is available over the gRPC UDS interface, and the UDS interfaces provide credentials for slower interfaces.
+The client communicates over gRPC to configure a batch server.
+In this way, the batch server capabilities are restricted based on credentials verified at creation time.

 Server Script